eugenp/tutorials/core-java-modules/core-java-lang/README.md

 ## Core Java Lang

-This module contains articles about core Java language
+This module contains articles about core features in the Java language

 ### Relevant Articles: